 But, did you know that we also have private student video conferencing spaces at Gold Coast and Nathan campuses?

 You can book these rooms online, just like the group study rooms.
-But though the booking method may be the same, the uses are actually very different.
+However while the booking method may be the same, the uses are actually very different.

 You can use the student video conferencing spaces to:

 - Present and share information to a large screen via your laptop (or a borrowed library laptop).